Authentication Overview

 Glean provides two main authentication methods to access its APIs, each with different capabilities and use cases.
 This guide will help you understand the concepts and choose the right approach for your integration.

-All Glean API requests require specifying your organization's specific Glean instance.
-The instance identifier is used in API endpoints and API Client/SDK configuration.
+All Glean API requests require your organization's server URL.
+The server URL is used in API endpoints and API Client/SDK configuration.

 - Navigate to the About Page: Visit https://app.glean.com/admin/about-glean in your Glean admin console

-- Locate Server Instance: Find the "Server instance (QE)" field
+- Locate Server URL: Find the "Server instance (QE)" field — this is your server URL

 Example